 Wall pockets are perfect for adding splashes of color and bringing nature either inside your home.
 My after school art class just completed their slab constructed wall pockets and printed designs with pasta.
-Printing with pasta was inspired by Arte a Scuola’s post Tiles imprinted with pasta.Please credit her for the fantastic idea of imprinting designs with pasta noodles!
+Printing with pasta was inspired by Arte a Scuola’s post Tiles imprinted with pasta.Please check out her beautiful pasta printed tiles and give credit to her for the fantastic idea of imprinting designs with pasta noodles!

 Various types of noodles we used: rotelle or ruote (*wagon wheel), rigatoni, Farfalle (bow-tie), penne, fusilline, stelline, etc.